-We are not currently recruiting Class Representatives.
-Please check this page later for any updates!
+We are currently recruiting Class Representatives for Fall 2021!

 If you are in a first or second year course within the Faculty of Science or Lassonde School of Engineering (except for Physics and Natural Sciences) please consider applying.

 Have questions or want a copy of the above information in a different format?
 Email email@example.com.

 You will need to provide your Resume and a Personal Statement outlining why you want to be a Class Representative.
 Save both documents into one PDF file.

 Roles and Responsibilities

 - Meet with the course director/instructor on a need-to basis to discuss feedback received from classmates.

 Organize study groups; coordinate timings with Peer Tutors and book study rooms as necessary

 Keep accurate records of study group attendance and other interactions; write a reflective summary of duties performed at the end of the semester.

 Make class announcements regarding any events/workshops/seminars organized by Bethune College.